Using external and local policy to control Pexip Infinity behavior

 |Controllable via external policy

 This allows some of the participant's call properties, such as their display name or role, to be changed before they join the conference.
 This allows you, for example, to anonymize a participant's name or modify their role based on other properties of the call or their associated Identity Provider.

 Participant policy is applied after any service configuration policy, and before media location policy.

 Obtains the image to display to represent a conference participant or directory contact.

 Obtains directory information — a list of device or VMR aliases and their associated names.
-This is used to provide phonebook information to Infinity Connect desktop clients and Infinity Connect Mobile clients that are registered to a Pexip Infinity Conferencing Node.
+This is used to provide phonebook information to Connect apps that are registered to a Pexip Infinity Conferencing Node.

 Used to determine whether a device alias is allowed to register to a Conferencing Node.

-Policy profiles are used to configure how Pexip Infinity uses external policy and/or local policy to control Pexip Infinity's call policy and routing decisions.
+Policy profiles specify how Pexip Infinity uses external policy and/or local policy to control its call policy and routing decisions.

 See Configuring policy profiles for more information about how to set up your policy profiles.